 The Jaguar R5 episode at the 2004 Monaco Grand Prix is a case in point.
 During the race, one of the diamonds set on Klein and Webber’s cars, as part of an advertising campaign with Steinmetz, was even lost in an accident and never recovered.
 The advertising campaign was to support the release of the movie Ocean’s Twelve.
 In the race Klein crashed into Lowes immediately and the car remained stationary on the spot with the result that the diamond was, probably, stolen-Webber did not go beyond lap 11 thus producing no visibility.
 Result: according to an analysis by Campaign Asia, the operation resulted in a financial loss and did not bring the hoped-for advertising benefits.

 The Mastercard-Lola debacle in 1997 is a warning to all companies that want to enter the world of Formula 1 without solid preparation and by rushing the clock.
-It remains one of the greatest failures in F1 marketing.
+It remains one of the biggest failures in F1 marketing.

 The car’s lack of competitiveness and subsequent withdrawal from competition left an indelible mark on both companies.
 This case underscores the importance of carefully assessing a partner’s capabilities before committing to a marketing campaign.